 An excursion with a view

 Before heading out for Monday night football, I packed a towel and a change of clothes because I refused to miss it.
 It actually turned into a spectacular night.
-After picking up some of my Umvoto Africa colleagues, we stopped on the scenic ascent along Boyes Drive and caught breathtaking flickers of underwater lightning littering the shorefront, while being peacefully greeted by a pulsing firefly, all under a haloed moon high above the Muizenberg mountains.
+After picking up some of my Umvoto colleagues, we stopped on the scenic ascent along Boyes Drive and caught breathtaking flickers of underwater lightning littering the shorefront, while being peacefully greeted by a pulsing firefly, all under a haloed moon high above the Muizenberg mountains.
 It only got better as we reached Fishhoek beach to view the bioluminescent brilliance up close.

 What causes bioluminescence?

 These microorganisms produce light due to enzymatic chemical reactions triggered by the shear stress of being disturbed by the wave action.
 Although not every wave is a spectacle, when the elements harmonise, a shimmer of radiant blue occurs as the waves crash, walking through the swash zone seems like a catastrophic glitter spill, splashing the water feels like flame throwing, and stomping on the seafloor ignites explosions of propane-blue beneath your feet.
 It is entrancing as you gaze at swell after swell, waiting for it to blaze brighter than the previous wave on the nightfall canvas.

 These are the moments I long for, the moments I chase in life, the moments to never stop exploring.
 Total contentment for the soul.